What is it?

 Traditional fertility awareness methods have a “typical use” failure rate of 24%—meaning, out of every 100 people using the method, 24 will become pregnant in a year.
 In contrast, Natural Cycle’s developers claim that the app has a “typical use” failure rate of 6.5%, which they attribute to the accuracy of the app’s algorithm.

-However, there’s reason to believe that the failure rate may be much higher.
+However, there’s reason to worry that the failure rate may be much higher.
 Natural Cycles was first released in Europe, where women have reported issues with the app’s usability and false sense of reliability.
-The FDA disregarded these reports in their expedited clearance of Natural Cycles—possibly for political reasons—but the National Women’s Health Network believes that the app’s true effectiveness could be far lower than advertised.
+The FDA disregarded these reports in their expedited clearance of Natural Cycles but the National Women’s Health Network is concerned that the app’s true effectiveness could be far lower than advertised.
 And in fact, the FDA itself warns that “Natural Cycles should not be used by women who have a medical condition where pregnancy would be associated with a significant risk to the mother or the fetus.”
 A new vaginal ring, Annovera, approved on the same day as Natural Cycles with a similar typical use failure rate did not carry this same warning, suggesting that even the FDA may believe the app’s real failure rate is higher.